Cristi7878/digital-detective/README.md

-# digital-detective
-An educational exercise that helps students to recognize fake emails in a fun and interactive way.

-# Digital Detective 🕵️‍♀️
+# Digital Detective
-An interactive educational exercise designed for students (ages 10–14) to improve their attention and digital literacy by spotting fake or suspicious emails.
+**An interactive educational exercise designed for students (ages 10–14) to improve their attention and digital literacy by spotting fake or suspicious emails.**

 ## 💡 What it teaches
 Students learn to: